-Internal and external controls ensure that the universe of funds do not negatively impact environmental or social characteristics.
+Internal and external controls aim to ensure that the universe of investments do not negatively impact environmental or social characteristics.
 Our internal controls relate to using the knowledge gained from ESG-training, along with ESG-specialists, to review the outcomes of a Due Diligence process with an objective view to provide a red flag for potential investments where aspects such as when philosophy does not match policy or recent controversies.
 In terms of external controls, our data providers ISS, Sustainalytics and Morningstar, provide an overhead view of alignment to international standards and sufficient data quality, alongside effective metrics with which to benchmark versus the industry.
-ABN AMRO is committed to ESG Investing and through alignment with necessary regulatory principles, enables a strong Due Diligence process.